redhat-developer/odo/website/docs/getting-started/features.md

 * Create `odo deploy` command to transition from inner loop to outer loop.
 * Support for Knative eventing.

-For a quick high level summary of the features we're planning to add, take a look at odo's [milestones on GitHub](https://github.com/openshift/odo/milestones).
+For a quick high level summary of the features we are planning to add, take a look at odo's [milestones on GitHub](https://github.com/openshift/odo/milestones).